-DripDrop ORS contains a precise, medically-formulated ratio of glucose and sodium that’s optimized for rapid rehydration and electrolyte replacement.
-With 3 times more sodium electrolytes and half the sugar concentration of sports drinks, DripDrop ORS is the best hydration solution.
+DripDrop contains a precise, medically-formulated ratio of glucose and sodium that’s optimized for rapid rehydration and electrolyte replacement.
+With 3 times more sodium electrolytes and half the sugar concentration of sports drinks, DripDrop is the best hydration solution.

 Fruit juices such as orange, lemon, and watermelon juices don’t provide enough electrolytes for optimal rehydration.
 In addition, highly processed fruit juices may contain too much added sugars and artificial sweeteners.

 As a result, the glucose and sodium concentration in fruit juices isn’t optimal for activating the sodium-glucose cotransport system.